jathoms/cuda_d3d11_interop_bindings/README.md

 For when you need to register and unregister Direct3D11 buffers with CUDA, as well as map/unmap those buffers for CUDA kernels.

+# Prerequisites

+CUDA Toolkit is installed.

+Environment variable `CUDA_PATH` points to your CUDA install.

+For example:

+- On windows, something like: `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\vXX.X` where `XX.X` is the version you have installed
+- On linux: `/usr/local/cuda`

 # Quickstart

 ```rust